drupalprojects/migrate/README.txt

 Upgrading
 ---------
 Do not attempt to upgrade directly from Migrate 1 to Migrate 2!
-There is no automated path to upgrade - you migrations (formerly known as "content sets") must be reimplemented from scratch.
+There is no automated path to upgrade - your migrations (formerly known as "content sets") must be reimplemented from scratch.
 It is recommended that projects using Migrate 1 stay with Migrate 1, and that Migrate 2 be used for any new migration projects.